Albert0i/MoreOnQueryingChinese/README.md

 | 1710 | 1929 |
 | 1713 | 1998 |

-And search power between MariaDB and Redis at a glance:
+And search functionality between MariaDB and Redis at a glance:

 | Type of search | MariaDB | Redis |
 | -------- | -------- | -------- |